flopiti/movie_api/docs/DOWNLOAD_SYSTEM_README.md

 System responds: "🎬 Great!
 I found 'The Dark Knight (2008)' and added it to your download queue.
 I'll send you updates as the download progresses!"

 ### Download Started Notification
-System sends: "🎬 Download started for The Dark Knight (2008)!
-I'll let you know when it's ready."
+System sends: "🎬 Great!
+I'm getting The Dark Knight (2008) ready for you.
+I'll text you when it's ready to watch!"

 ### Download Completed Notification
-System sends: "✅ The Dark Knight (2008) is ready!
-The movie has been downloaded and added to your library."
+System sends: "🎉 The Dark Knight (2008) is ready to watch!
+Enjoy your movie!"

 ## Testing